The vertical structure of debris discs and the role of disc gravity: A primer using a simplified model: Damping of planetary inclinations due to (secular) resonant friction

 This completes our derivation.
 In physical terms, the fact that $D_{\rm inc}$ (Eq. \ref{eq:D_inc_app_gen}) is evaluated at the resonance location $a\res$ implies that the damping of the planetary inclination is primarily dictated by the torque exerted on the planet by the resonant planetesimals.
 This makes intuitive sense, as the planetesimals at (and around) the resonance remain coupled to the planet such that $\Delta \Omega(t) \approx \pi/2$ (see, e.g., Section \ref{subsec:orbit-evol-massive-less-disks} and Figure \ref{fig:master_orb_el}(b)), producing a time-independent torque.

-Finally, we point out that the damping rate given by Equation (\ref{eq:D_inc_app_gen}) matches that derived by \citet[][see their equation (17)]{wardhahn2003} using an alternative approach based on wave solutions in the tight-winding approximation.
+In closing, we point out that the damping rate given by Equation (\ref{eq:D_inc_app_gen}) matches that derived by \citet[][see their equation (17)]{wardhahn2003} using an alternative approach based on wave solutions in the tight-winding approximation.
 This is not surprising, as in the secular limit (i.e., when the pattern speeds are much smaller than the planetesimal's mean motion), these results shall naturally follow from Toomre's stellar dispersion relation \citep{Toomre69}.
 Nevertheless, it is academically satisfying to see them derived from Lagrange's planetary equations, as demonstrated here.
+Finally, we note that secular resonant friction arises specifically from orbit-averaged torques and can be understood as a specialized form of the well-known dynamical friction process \citep{BT}.
+Interestingly, a similar effect has been identified in the context of intermediate-mass black holes embedded in stellar disks around supermassive black holes \citep{sz21, Ginat2023}.